ru22-14/veg-foodie/README.md

 - [Google Fonts](https://fonts.google.com/)

-   - This project uses **google fonts** to add style to the Fonts.
+   - This project uses **google fonts** to add style to the fonts.

 - [Font awesome icons](https://fontawesome.com/)

-   - Font awecome is being used in this project to provide **Icons** to social media links.
+   - Font awesome is being used in this project to provide **icons** to social media links.

 - [Images](https://www.pexels.com/)